btholt/intro-to-webdev-app/README.md

 This app is the accompanying app for the Intro to Web Dev class taught by [@btholt](https://github.com/btholt) and [@nnja](https://github.com/nnja) for [Frontend Masters](http://www.frontendmasters.com).

+The slides to accompany this presentation you may find [here](https://docs.google.com/presentation/d/1KeWOWSM28qYI1mtkuHkY2vB2UUhwNkg7sq_LPqfYXKs/edit?usp=sharing).

 It is a very basic Twitter clone using node.js and jQuery.

+## Organization
+The main app is in the app folder.
+A bunch of smaller exercises are in the node-exercises folder.
+Make sure you run `npm install` in each folder that has a `package.json`.

 ## Contributing